The Top Markets in Cancún You Should Know

 Tianguis de la 94

-Manos Mágicas is a market located in the beautiful ‘Jardín del Arte’ (Art Garden), where around 250 Mexican artisans sell their crafts and a variety of products including clothes, green cosmetics, handbags and more.
+Manos Mágicas is found in the beautiful Jardín del Arte (Art Garden), where around 250 Mexican artisans sell their crafts and a variety of products including clothes, green cosmetics, handbags and more.
 In addition, there are workshops for children to learn the labor of the local artists, all framed by the shore of Nichupté lagoon.
 The beauty of the place and the opportunity to learn, buy local crafts and have fun make this market an ideal place for families to have quality time and delight in traditional food and snacks.

 This is an updated version of an article originally by Monica Ramirez Lopez.

 These recommendations were updated on July 27, 2021 to keep your travel plans fresh.